callunaborealis/notes/mikrotik/enable-subnet-router-ip-to-be-available-over-gateway-lv.md

 Position these 2 new rules **above** any broader rule that drops all connections not coming from LAN.
 A broad rule seems to be always created by default, e.g. `defconf: drop all not coming from LAN`

+### Intermediate unmanaged switches will affect connections!

+Remember to either **directly connect** the subnet connection to a physical interface of the Mikrotik device.
+Ensure that there are no intermediate devices (especially unmanaged switches).

+It is likely that since unmanaged switches are a black box, they might seem like they are forwarding the same IP addresses correctly but have internally assigned a new IP address via a DHCP server instead, for either security, or to incentivise network users to buy their replacement managed switches instead.